Actions

 Why activate stealth mode?
 Some people prefer not to have their tray cluttered with an icon or don't wish people to be able to modify Toolfish settings.

-Note: In the Toolfish options you can specify that Toolfish 'starts up' in Stealth Mode.
+Note: In the Toolfish options you can specify that Toolfish starts up in Stealth Mode.

-Check Email
+Check Email (retired)

 Open/Hide Toolfish Toggle